An LA Crime Story

 That’s all he needed.
 He poured her a lime soda, “Give me a few minutes.”

 He slipped through a curtain to a back room.
 Rhea drank.
 It was good.
-She could feel the skinny
+The moment ruined when she felt the skinny

 Eight long minutes later, Joe emerged from the back with a small, fat hunk of sizzling halibut,